CIS Controls v8.1 for Small Business: How Canadian SMBs Can Build a Real Cybersecurity Program (2026)

 Common CIS adoption mistakes

 Third, skipping the tabletop.
-Control 17 is not a document; it is an exercise.
-A written incident response plan that has never been walked through with leadership is worse than no plan because it produces false confidence at the worst possible moment.
-Run the tabletop annually and after every meaningful staffing change.
+Control 17 is an exercise, not a document.
+A plan never walked through with leadership produces false confidence at the worst possible moment.
+I run the tabletop annually and again after any meaningful change in the leadership team.

 Get a CIS-Aligned IT Business Consultation